haydenliu/ml-book-d0693/content/pages/index.md

-          You will learn the fundamental concepts of classification, and Naive Bayes, a simple yet powerful algorithm.
-It will also demonstrate how to fine-tune a model, which is an important skill for every data science or machine learning practitioner to learn.
+          You will learn the fundamental concepts of classification, and Naive Bayes.
+It will also demonstrate how to fine-tune a model, an important skill for every data science or machine learning practitioner.
       - content: >
           ### Recognizing Faces with Support Vector Machine